Fenris42/Fenris42.github.io/Game_Modding.md

 	- Late Game:
 		- Multiple [districts](https://timberborn.wiki.gg/wiki/Districts){:target="_blank"} are required due to shortage of land and long travel distances between them.
 		- [Districts](https://timberborn.wiki.gg/wiki/Districts){:target="_blank"} and [trade](https://timberborn.wiki.gg/wiki/District_Crossing){:target="_blank"} will be needed between the islands.
-		- Water toxicity is quite high and solutions need to be implemented to protect anything on a coast line or near a water source.
+		- Water toxicity is quite high and solutions need to be implemented to protect anything on a coastline or near a water source.